constellation-daq/Constellation/docs/operator_guide/concepts/autonomy.md

 The respective satellite will receive these as conditions from the controller via the configuration passed in the `initialize` command and evaluate them upon entering transitional states.

-If, for example, Satellite `Sputnik.Second` receives the condition `require_starting_after = Sputnik.First` it will enter the `starting` transitional states but wait until satellite `Sputnik.First` has successfully completed the transition, and `Sputnik.Second` receives the state `RUN` from `Sputnik.First` via the [heartbeat protocol](../../reference/protocols.md#heartbeating) before progressing through its own `starting` state.
+If, for example, Satellite `Sputnik.Second` receives the condition `require_starting_after = "Sputnik.First"` it will enter the `starting` transitional states but wait until satellite `Sputnik.First` has successfully completed the transition, and `Sputnik.Second` receives the state `RUN` from `Sputnik.First` via the [heartbeat protocol](../../reference/protocols.md#heartbeating) before progressing through its own `starting` state.
 This can